 Models of Software Development Life Cycle

-Software Development Life Cycle or SDLC is a software development framework that defines required steps to develop standard and quality based software.
-The models of software development life cycle are very much important to develop a software or application.
-It meets the client’s requirements, ensure correctness and timely delivery to the client.
-The SDLC consists of different phases to develop a software or application, which are as follows:
+Software Development Life Cycle or SDLC is a software development framework that defines required steps to develop standard and quality-based software.
+The models of software development life cycle are very important to developing software or applications.

 • Requirement analysis